Wes Moore: Political activities

 Moore first expressed interest in politics in June 1996, telling a New York Times reporter that he planned to attend law school and enter politics after two years at Valley Forge.
 He told The Baltimore Sun in October 2022 that he felt the idea of holding elected office "only started to feel like a real possibility in 2020, when he was about to leave his job running Robin Hood".

 Moore gave a speech at the 2008 Democratic National Convention, supporting Barack Obama for president.
 In 2013, he said that he had "no interest" in running for public office, instead focusing on his business and volunteer work.
-Later that year, Attorney General Doug Gansler said that he considered Moore as his running mate in the 2014 Maryland gubernatorial election, in which he ran with state delegate Jolene Ivey.
+Later that year, Attorney General Doug Gansler said that he considered choosing Moore as his running mate in the 2014 Maryland gubernatorial election, in which he ran with state delegate Jolene Ivey.

 In April 2015, following the 2015 Baltimore protests, Moore said that the demonstrations in Baltimore were a "long time coming" and that Baltimore "must seize this moment to redress systemic problems and grow."
 Moore attended the funeral for Freddie Gray but left early to catch a plane to Boston for a speech he was giving on urban poverty.
 He later said he "felt guilty being away, but it wasn't just that.
 An audience in Boston would listen to me talk about poverty, but at a historic moment in my own city's history, I was MIA."
+On the eighth anniversary of Gray's death in April 2023, Moore made a tweet calling his death a turning point for not just those who knew Gray personally, but the entire city.

+In February 2017, Governor Larry Hogan nominated Moore to serve on the University System of Maryland Board of Regents.
 In October 2020, Moore was named to serve on the transition team of Baltimore mayor-elect Brandon Scott.
-In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Moore to craft her "Black agenda" to tackle racial inequalities in housing, health, banking, government, and private corporations.
+In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Moore to craft her "black agenda" to tackle racial inequalities in housing, health, banking, government, and private corporations.